 After a year of dissolving the U.S. Agency for International Development (USAID), withdrawing from the World Health Organization (WHO), and reducing foreign assistance for health, the Trump administration is finalizing bilateral arrangements that will define the next era of U.S. global health engagement.

 This interactive assesses the sustainability and scope of the cofinancing obligations under the MOUs.
 Toward this effort, we analyze the partner governments' recent and projected health spending, examine how U.S. funding is expected to change under the agreements, and evaluate the available text of the MOUs.
-We will continue to update the interactive as new MOUs are signed and their full texts become publicly available.

 Overall, global health financing dropped 21% from 2024 to 2025, according to the Institute for Health Metrics and Evaluation (IHME).
 Further reductions are expected for multilateral organizations.
 Our analysis suggests that some countries, such as Liberia, could face significant year-over-year drops in U.S. funding for health alongside sharp increases in cofinancing expectations that exceed previous spending projections.
 Other agreements, such as Mozambique's, more closely reflect the country's spending capacity.
-Accompanying press releases signal a shift in U.S. assistance toward health security and away from health areas that received earlier support, including family planning, maternal health, and children's health.
-Countries could choose to continue funding those areas independently, but may need to target spending on U.S. priorities to meet cofinancing requirements, adding further strain in arenas where health aid has been cut.

 How Much Do Countries Spend on Health?

-So far, the 24 MOUs govern spending between 2026 and 2030 and total nearly $20 billion
+So far, the 27 MOUs govern spending between 2026 and 2030 and total at least $20.1 billion

 Under the MOUs, some countries face more demanding funding expectations than others.
 Nigeria and Botswana pledged to fund the largest shares of MOU spending, 59% and 78%, respectively.
 Despite committing to coinvest a substantial $3 billion, Nigeria expects to increase its health spending as a proportion of its national budget only marginally, from 5% [PDF] as proposed in its 2025 budget to at least 6% [PDF] from 2026 to 2030.

 Botswana, conversely, already has strong baseline health spending, reaching more than 15% of its government budget in 2023.
 The memoranda's additional expectations raise concerns that the deal could strain a system already heavily committed to health financing, especially considering economic pressures from their shrinking diamond industry.
 Botswana's agreement—akin to Panama's—is two years shorter than the others.
-The condensed timeline means that Botswana will absorb health-system financial responsibility sooner than other African countries, but it also reflects a mutual belief in Botswana's higher economic capacity: the country by far has the highest gross national income of any African MOU partner as of March 3.
+The condensed timeline means that Botswana will absorb health-system financial responsibility sooner than other African countries, but it also reflects a mutual belief in Botswana's higher economic capacity: the country by far has the highest gross national income (GNI) of any African MOU partner as of April 13.

 Malawi, for example, allocated only 3% of its 2023 budget to health, meaning its lower cofinancing expectation could permit a more gradual and realistic transition to self-reliance.
 Mozambique, meanwhile, allocated more than double Malawi's share—roughly 8% of its national budget—to health, yet it signed a cofinancing commitment five times lower than Malawi's.
 The smaller cofinancing share could be explained by the country's exceptionally high debt-repayment obligation: in 2025, 97.2% of Mozambique's gross domestic product (GDP) was owed in public debt, the highest of all MOU partner countries.